 As our brewery mascot, Kraven T. Raven, is here to answer all those burning questions you've never asked.

 Ka-Kaww!
 This big birdie just confirmed that rumor to be true.
-From what I heard from the flock the other day, there will be a second location in Woodinville, WA by the end of this year.
+From what I heard from the flock the other day, there will be a second location in Woodinville, WA in spring of 2019.
 There will be more details in the coming months.
 As for me, I get a bigger nest at the new spot!

 Well actually it is true and false.
 Big bird (Beaux) decided to create a new pale ale that Luke named "Updraft" for 2018.
 I did some serious squawking at him the other day, and he promised to brew it again in 2019 or eat worms.
 Well, to me, the worms sound rather delightful!
 He thought otherwise.